Q: Why does the United States have a responsibility to publish an annual report on International Religious Freedom?

 Q: What are the currently designated CPCs?

-A: On July 28, 2014, Burma, China, Eritrea, Iran, North Korea, Saudi Arabia, Sudan, and Uzbekistan were re-designated as CPCs.
-Turkmenistan was also designated as a CPC.
+A: On February 29, 2016, Burma, China, Eritrea, Iran, North Korea, Saudi Arabia, Sudan, Turkmenistan, and Uzbekistan were re-designated as CPCs.
+Tajikistan was also designated as a CPC.